ibnmalik/ibnmalik/docs/docs/index.md

-# Welcome to Ibnmalk Docs
+# Welcome to Ibnmalik Docs